-At Biotope Forestry & Environmental, we specialize in forest management and endangered bat surveys.
+At Biotope Forestry & Environmental, we specialize in forest management and endangered species surveys.
 Our unique skill set allows us to provide customized solutions to an array of clients ranging from timber investment organizations to energy companies.
 We pride ourselves on providing top tier services to our clients by pairing traditional, field-tested methods with modern, innovative techniques.
 In doing this we are able to carry out research in a manner that is more thorough, efficient, and economical than the competition.

 Forest inventory & assessment

 Conducting a forest inventory & assessment is the initial phase of any forest management planning process.
 Information gathered from a quantitative forest inventory improves our understanding of the community structure and species diversity of a forested ecosystem.

 At Biotope we have the technical knowledge, experience, and resources to provide this service across a multitude of forested ecosystems.
 In our time as a company, we have conducted forest inventory on approximately 90,000 acres of land in the eastern United States.
 Whether your property is an upland forest in the Appalachian Mountains or a cypress/tupelo swamp in the bayous of Louisiana, Biotope can provide you with thorough and accurate forest inventory analysis using the most up to date and economically feasible methodology.

 Hazard tree assessment

 Hazard Tree Assessment is the process of evaluating the likelihood that part or all of a tree will fail (fall) and cause damage and/or injury.
 Hazard tree assessments are a key component in landscape planning and utility right-of-way assessment.
 Biotope has extensive experience in implementing these surveys and can assist you in conducting Hazard Tree Assessment’s wherever they are needed or required.